 Some foods, for instance coffee, can make us stressed out.
 Cookies, too, can cause instability in our blood sugar levels which leads to moodiness.
-If you are what you eat, then the key to destressing your diet involves being clean: eat as close to the source as possible and beware of additives, sugar and chemicals.
+If you are what you eat, then the key to de-stressing your diet involves being clean: eat as close to the source as possible and beware of additives, sugar, and chemicals.

 This is not a call to join Oc-Sober.
 Rather, it is a call to be mindful of how much alcohol – and which alcohol – you ingest.
 Alcohol is a stimulant and – technically – a poison.
-But despite this, the odd glass of red wine here or there – or other, small doses of your favourite drink – can be fine, and even good for you.
+But despite this, the odd glass of red wine here or there – or other, small doses of your favorite drink – can be fine, and even good for you.
 It’s when those few drinks become a few too many, or a crutch to relieve your stressful day.

 Nicotine is a stimulant.
 The substances which are released in your body when you smoke are also stimulants.
 What’s more, these substances congest the body in a way similar to cholesterol.
 Stimulants make you stressed, especially if you are already a bit anxious.
 Bizarrely, then, alongside alcohol, smoking is the number one thing most people use to relieve stress.
-Stopping smoking, though, rather than taking another drag, is what will really curb your anxiety and diminish your stress.
+Stopping smoking, though, rather than taking another drug, is what will really curb your anxiety and diminish your stress.

 4. Other People’s Stress

 Stress is contagious.
 Humans are empathetic by default and become attuned to stress without willingly doing so.
-For instance, one study found that people who simply witnessed another person completing a task which was stressful experienced an increase in their own cortisol levels.
+For instance, one study found that people who simply witnessed another person completing a task that was stressful experienced an increase in their own cortisol levels.
 Cortisol is the stress chemical in our bodies.

 Sitting too much may not seem like something which is stressful, quite the opposite, actually.
 But, although sitting itself doesn’t cause stress, when it comes at the expense of being mobile, it really does.
 Exercise – even taking a walk or climbing the stairs at work – strengthens muscles and teaches the autonomic nervous system to control the interaction between bodily systems more effectively.
 More energetic efforts – liking a brisk walk or a jog – release endorphins.